 Co-sponsored by the Office of Postdoctoral Studies and the VP of Human Resources, this 10-module program uses interactive group activities, case studies, discussions, postdoc presentations and professionally conducted workshop sessions to introduce postdocs to key concepts and skills of leadership in today’s complex environment.
 It provides a practical forum to assess and develop personal leadership skills in self-knowledge, individual and group dynamics, power, the importance of organizational structure and context, and the role of communication in conflict resolution, team function, and change.

 Audience: Current Cornell postdoctoral Associates and Fellows

-- Module 1: Leadership and Personal Style: Behavior Preference & organizational impact
+- Module 1: Personal Style & Organizational Impact

 Postdocs are eligible to receive one-on-one tutoring for any written document or prepared presentation.
 This service is sponsored by the Office of Postdoctoral Studies and available to postdocs at no cost.